About Me

 To reverse this, we need systemic and cultural change, not just in policies but in how we think, live and govern.

-Mindfulness, Compassion and Reconnection as the Missing Links
+Mindfulness, Compassion and Reconnection as Missing Links

 The Barriers to Reconnection